carlossg/docker-maven/README.md

 git submodule update
 ```

 Pester comes with most modern Windows (Windows 10 and Windows Server 2019), but is an older version than required.
-You may need to follow [this tutorial](https://blog.damianflynn.com/Windows10-Pester/) on upgrading Pester to 4.x.

 ## Adding New Images